pazz/check50_java/README.md

     }
     ```

-2. Move `BasketTest.class` somewhere into your pset directory, say under `tests/`.
+2. Move the bytecode `DrinkTest.class` somewhere into your pset directory, say under `tests/`.
 3. Add a check as follows (I would usually have this depend on class exists, compiles, and can be instantiated checks).
     ```python
     @check50.check()